Definition

 Answer: Due to the novelty of these programs and the difficulty of calculating the carbon impacts of new models, it is likely that only a small number of businesses (and nations) have significantly synchronized their circular strategies and climate commitments.

-Increased attention is expected to be paid to utilizing circular strategies to meet climate goals, as well as increased research, monitoring, and reporting on the environmental effects of circular business models (resale, repair, rental, and product-as-a-service).
+Companies expect to increase their attention towards utilizing circular strategies to meet climate goals and to increase research, monitoring, and reporting on the environmental effects of circular business models such as resale, repair, rental, and product-as-a-service.

 Q3.
 What is the primary issue with the circular economy?